JianefrelDionaldo/JianefrelDionaldo/README.md

 -------------------------------------------

 # Hi!
-I'm IT Student, Aspiring Full Stack Dev | Software Engineer.
+I'm an IT Student, Aspiring Full Stack Dev | Software Engineer.

 ### 👨‍💻 About Me!
 -  🏫 Information Technology Student @ BestLink College of the Philippines.